AnnaDobrucki/Portfolio-Project-3/README.md

 * [Deployment](#deployment)
 * [Credits](#credits)

+Here is a link to the Heroku app [click here](https://hangman-project-3-ad-b856afd8e47c.herokuapp.com/)

 ## Project Goals
 When beginning to build this game I wanted to set out some straightforward goals to help with both building the code from the ground up, as well as things to aim for.
 I came up with the following: